Skip to main content

 The letter should begin by confirming that you are under the care of the signing physician for a specific medical condition.
 While the specific diagnosis may not always be required, the letter must affirm that a condition exists.
 It should then describe your functional limitations in the context of your job duties.

 For example, if a metabolic condition causes significant fatigue, the letter should state this limitation and explain how it affects your ability to work a standard eight-hour day without breaks.
-The letter must also propose mitigate these limitations, such as adjusted work schedules, ergonomic equipment, or a quieter workspace.
+The letter must also propose specific accommodations that would mitigate these limitations, such as adjusted work schedules, ergonomic equipment, or a quieter workspace.
 Finally, the letter should include the physician’s professional credentials and contact information, adding to its authority and credibility.

 • Confirmation of a Medical Condition The letter must clearly state that a medical condition exists, providing a basis for the accommodation request.